Why We Like This Estancia

 Estancias, and the Gauchos that work them, are at the heart of Patagonian culture and lifestyle.
 Choose the best Estancia for your Patagonia riding trip.

 Horseback Riding in Patagonia

-Estancia Mercedes is a family home and estancia; it is cosy, with home cooked food and no internet or phone signal.
-There are lots of cats, dogs and horses allowing you to …
+A warm welcome awaits you at Estancia Mercedes.
+Both a family home and estancia; it is cosy, with home cooked food and no internet or phone signal.
+There are lots of cats, …

 Horse Riding in the Patagonian Lake District